What Is Zodiacal Light – See False Dusk or False Dawn Around Equinoxes

 • If you don't want to miss the moment, set a reminder.

-When to see the false dawn/dusk
+When to see zodiacal light

 The zodiacal light is called “false dawn” or “false dusk” because it appears before the real sunrise or after sunset.
 You can find the exact sunrise and sunset times for your location in the Sky Tonight app.